7 Facts from our Embark Review

 Embark in the News

 - Embark Collaborates with Puppybowl: It’s Puppy Bowl time!
 Can you guess the players’ breeds?
-(Washington Post, 2017)
+(Cornell News, 2017)

 - Embark releases scientific findings based on their research: Why Huskies Have Blue Eyes (US News & World Report 2018)